pmmodzelewski/adwokatmodzelewski.pl/_specjalizacje/en/uniformed-services.md

 lang_alt: /specjalizacje/sluzby-mundurowe/
 sitemap: false
 robots: noindex
+faq:
+  - q: "Can I apply for a change to the decision of the Military Medical Commission?"
+    a: "The simplest answer is yes, you can.
+If your health condition has changed, either for better or worse, you may apply for a referral to the Commission which will reassess your condition.
+This may result in a change of your fitness category for military service, both active and professional."

+  - q: "How can I appeal a service opinion?"
+    a: "According to established case law, a service opinion is not an administrative decision and therefore is not subject to review by
+    Administrative Courts.
+This means that the procedure provided by law (usually limited to the immediate superior and their superior) is final – if an unfavorable assessment is upheld after an appeal, no further action can be taken.
+Importantly, however, personnel decisions issued on the basis of a service opinion which is, in our view, flawed, may be reviewed by Administrative Courts."

+  - q: "Is a soldier entitled to overtime pay?"
+    a: "Unfortunately, no. Apart from a few exceptions (including situations involving pregnant female soldiers), the provisions of the
+    Labour Code do not apply to soldiers.
+Regulations of the Homeland Defence Act clearly state that in the event of service exceeding the normal scope of duties, a soldier may only request time off, not additional pay."

+  - q: "What can lead to demotion?"
+    a: "It is reasonable to state that demotion is, for a professional soldier, the most severe disciplinary measure, in many cases even more burdensome than imprisonment.
+It means not only the loss of military rank (returning to the rank of private), but also dismissal from service and the loss of many privileges (e.g. severance pay, including housing benefits or a military pension).
+    For this reason, demotion should only be imposed for the most serious offences committed in connection with service and resulting in clear disgrace to the uniform.
+Fortunately, courts (in particular non-military courts) apply it relatively rarely."
 ---

 > For many years, I have been providing legal services dedicated to professional soldiers